RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 A.	There is a lack of local storage space for security logs, which is common to IoT devices.
 B.	The IoT devices may not have a separate administrative interface, allowing anybody on the same network to attempt to log in to them and making brute- force attacks possible.
 C. The IoT devices may not support strong encryption for communications, exposing the log and sensor data to interception on the network.
-D. The long- term support and patching model for the IoT devices may create security and operational risk for the organization.
+D. The long-term support and patching model for the IoT devices may create security and operational risk for the organization.
 Answer: D

 ### Question # 91 - In what cloud computing model does the customer build a cloud computing environment in their own datacenter or build an environment in another datacenter that is for the customer’s exclusive use?